 - Avoid Getting Personal – You need to avoid mentioning personal details such as expenses and financially-draining hardships as they won’t swap your potential employer.
 You need to be paid according to your qualifications like everyone else.

 - Don’t Compare Salaries of Current Employees – If you had discovered how much someone else earns at the company, never mention that number.
 This is never appropriate.
-You need to remember that everyone has their own set of experience and qualifications.
+You need to remember that everyone has their own set of experiences and qualifications.
 So you can’t expect to be paid equally.

 Remember: don’t negotiate unless you have other options.
 If you’re still inexperienced, try your best to become employed and forget about the salary for at least a year.